Prostitution in the United States: 19th century

-By the U.S. Civil War, Washington's Pennsylvania Avenue had become a disreputable slum known as Murder Bay, home to an extensive criminal underclass and numerous brothels.
-So many prostitutes took up residence there to serve the needs of General Joseph Hooker's Army of the Potomac that the area became known as "Hooker's Division."
-(It is from this period that the slang term "hooker" originates.)
+By the time of the U.S. Civil War, Washington's Pennsylvania Avenue had become a disreputable slum known as Murder Bay, home to an extensive criminal underclass and numerous brothels.
+So many prostitutes took up residence there to serve the needs of General Joseph Hooker's Army of the Potomac that the area became known as "Hooker's Division".
+(It is a popular legend that the slang term "hooker" originated from this period.
+However, the term "hooker" was associated with prostitutes well before General Hooker's rise to popularity.)
 Two blocks between Pennsylvania and Missouri Avenues became home to such expensive brothels that it was known as "Marble Alley."

 In 1873, Anthony Comstock created the New York Society for the Suppression of Vice, an institution dedicated to supervising the morality of the public.
-Comstock successfully influenced the United States Congress to pass the Comstock Law, which made illegal the delivery or transport of "obscene, lewd, or lascivious" material and birth control information.
-In 1875, Congress passed the Page Act of 1875 that made it illegal to transport women into the nation to be used as prostitutes.
+Comstock successfully influenced the United States Congress to pass the Comstock Law, which prohibited the delivery or transport of "obscene, lewd, or lascivious" material and birth control information.
+In 1875, Congress passed the Page Act of 1875, which made it illegal to transport women into the nation to be used as prostitutes.

-In 1881, the Bird Cage Theatre opened in Tombstone, Arizona.
-It included a brothel in the basement and 14 cribs suspended from the ceiling, called cages.
-Local men such as Doc Holliday, Bat Masterson, Diamond Jim Brady, and George Hearst frequented the establishment.

 In the late 19th century, newspapers reported that 65,000 white slaves existed.
 Around 1890, the term "red-light district" was first recorded in the United States.
 From 1890 to 1982, the Dumas Brothel in Montana was America's longest-running house of prostitution.

-New Orleans city alderman Sidney Story wrote an ordinance in 1897 to regulate and limit prostitution to one small area of the city, "The District", where all prostitutes in New Orleans must live and work.
+New Orleans city alderman Sidney Story wrote an ordinance in 1897 to regulate and limit prostitution to one small area of the city, "The District", where all prostitutes in New Orleans were required to live and work.
 The District, which was nicknamed Storyville, became the best known area for prostitution in the nation.
 Storyville at its peak had some 1,500 prostitutes and 200 brothels.

+Japanese girls and women worked as Karayuki-san prostitutes on the west coast of the United States and provided sexual services to Chinese, white, and Japanese men.
+Japanese prostitutes also worked as barmaids.
+The Issei Japanese American Bunshiro Tazuma said "At the age of 18...
+I started... work as a dishwasher at a hotel in Spokane.
+Later I became a [railroad?] cook and went to North Dakota, South Dakota, Idaho, Oregon, Washington, and even as far as to Minnesota and Alaska...
+To my surprise I found at least two to six Japanese prostitutes in every town where I went between Seattle and St. Paul, a range of two thousand miles.
+Even when I went to Alaska to... a salmon cannery in 1908, I was surprised to see from two to five or six in such towns as Ketchikan, Juneau, Wrangell, Sitka, and Skagway.”